-- 1. Place the body of the coning tool in a vise allowing adequate clearance for the rotation of the cutter handle.
-Position the tool so the cutter handle is elevated slightly so the lubricant will flow to the cutting blades. - 2.
-Turn the feed nut counter-clockwise to retract the cutting blades past the access window. - 3.
+- 2. Turn the feed nut counter-clockwise to retract the cutting blade past the access window. - 3.
 Loosen the gland nut and insert the tubing through the collet.
-The end of the tubing should just make contact with the cutting blades.
+The end of the tubing should just make contact with the cutting blade.
 Loosely tighten the gland nut to slightly grip the tubing. - 4.
-Turn the feed nut counter-clockwise 1/4 turn to retract the cutting blades away from the tubing, and tighten the gland nut with a wrench. - 5.
-Apply a liberal amount of cutting oil to the exposed end of the tubing, the cutting blades and through the lubrication channel at the cutter handle. - Apply cutting oil frequently and liberally throughout the cutting operation.
-A medium weight cutting oil with high sulfur content is recommended. - 6.
-Turn the feed nut clockwise until the cutting blades contact the end of the tubing. - 7.
+Turn the feed nut counter-clockwise 1/4 turn to retract the cutting blade away from the tubing, and tighten the gland nut with a wrench. - 5.
+Apply a liberal amount of cutting oil to the exposed end of the tubing, the cutting blade and through the lubrication channel at the cutter handle. - 6.
+Apply cutting oil frequently and liberally throughout the cutting operation.
+A medium weight cutting oil with high sulfur content is recommended. - 7.
+Turn the feed nut clockwise until the cutting blade contacts the end of the tubing. - 8.
 In a smooth, continuous motion, turn the cutter handle in a clockwise direction.
 Simultaneously turn the feed nut in a clockwise direction to establish a constant feed.
-Do not remove too much material at once; the cutting blades should make light, uninterrupted cuts.
+Do not remove too much material at once; the cutting blade should make light, uninterrupted cuts.

-Before interrupting the cut, back the cutter blades away from the tubing.
-Use compressed air or a small brush to remove the accumulation of chips from the blades and the tubing throughout the coning operation.
+Before interrupting the cut, back the cutter blade away from the tubing.
+Use compressed air or a small brush to remove the accumulation of chips from the blade and the tubing throughout the coning operation.

-- 8. Continue the operation until the feed nut bottoms on the housing.
-Turn the cutter handle several more rotations to face-off the end of the cone. - 9.
-Retract the cutter blades, loosen the gland nut and remove the tubing.
+- 9. Continue the operation until the feed nut bottoms on the housing.
+Turn the cutter handle several more rotations to face-off the end of the cone. - 10.
+Retract the cutter blade, loosen the gland nut and remove the tubing.
 Inspect the cone for surface finish and completeness.